kateschulz/ANLY-502/README.md

 I performed the k-means clustering in the *K-means.ipynb* notebook.
 I chose k = 10 arbitrarily, as I could not figure out how to do arithmetic with the sparse vector representations of the comments.
 In addition, I limited the number of features in the text hashing to three, so I could visualize the results with a 3D plot.

 # Results
 On 10 groups, the k-means clusters classified most of the subreddits into two groups.
-The number of subreddits in each cluster are shown in the table below:
+The number of subreddits in each cluster are shown in the table below.
+Over half of the 1,000 subreddits analyzed are in groups 0 or 3.

  ![Image of Yaktocat](https://github.com/gu-anly502/spring2019-miniproject-kateschulz/blob/master/results.png)